-Changes to Food for Life Served Here standards always follow a public consultation, during which it is important that we hear your views.
-We publicise all Food for Life Served Here standards consultations widely, including in e-newsletter and on our website so do look out for them.
+Changes to the Served Here standards always follow a public consultation, during which it is important that we hear your views.
+We publicise all standards consultations widely, including in Food for Life Served Here e-newsletter and on our website so do look out for them.